silvermindmapper/Static-Site/content/blog/first-post.md

 ---
-title: Welcome to Our Blog
+title: Welcome to Remembrance
-date: 2024-01-15
+date: 2025-08-27
-excerpt: Our first blog post introducing the new website and explaining our approach to web development.
+excerpt: Where you will remember yourself.
 ---

 # Welcome to Our Blog